-If your PayPal Account goes negative, and you have funds which have been, will be or are being paid into your separate e-money Balance because of one or more Pools, PayPal reserves the right to set off your negative balance by drawing upon your pool funds up to the amount that you owe, and/or by exercising any of PayPal’s set off rights pursuant to the User Agreement.
+If your PayPal balance goes negative, and you have funds set aside in any pools balances, PayPal reserves the right to set off your negative balance by drawing upon your pool funds up to the amount that you owe, and/or by exercising any of PayPal’s set off rights pursuant to the User Agreement.

 Limitations and Prohibited Uses

-The Pools Program is not a separate PayPal account and it is not a bank account, collective investment, investment or savings account.
+The Pools Program is not a separate PayPal account, is not a bank account and is not eligible for FDIC insurance.
 You will not earn interest on funds you collect for a pool.
 Pools are intended for short-term use, and are not meant to be used for long-term or indefinite holding of funds.
 You may not use pools for any activity or purpose prohibited by PayPal’s Acceptable Use Policy.

-You may not use Pools for crowdfunding or for the sale of goods or services.
-You may not offer any incentive, return, interest, benefit, “rewards” or “perks” in return for a contribution to your Pool.
-Contributions made to a pool are considered e-money personal payments and are not eligible for PayPal Buyer Protection.
-You may not use Pools for marketing or promotional purposes.
+You may not use pools for crowdfunding or for the sale of goods or services.
+You may not offer “rewards” or “perks” in return for a contribution to your pool.
+Contributions made to a pool are considered personal payments and are not eligible for Purchase Protection.
+You may not use pools for marketing or promotional purposes.